 Work with Unacast's Jupyter notebook to see an in depth example of how clients can use our data to evaluate new retail sites.
 This example will show you how to examine area foot traffic, competing venue foot traffic, and respective catchment areas.Explore Now

 See all data tables in .csv format, together with schemas, used in our Jupyter notebook for our retail site selection solution.Download Now

 Built using our Site Selection dataset, you can explore the sample data yourself and get started with Unacast Now today!

-While there are many different approaches and methods to aid in site selection, our data sets can be broadly applied in market assessments and trade area analysis.
+While there are many different approaches and methods to aid in site selection, our data sets can be broadly applied in market assessments and trade area analyses.

 Market Assessments are conducted to identify and prioritize markets to enter.
-In addition to the typical static metrics such as consumer spending, in-store transactions, and general migration patterns, Unacast insights augment your analyses with:
+In addition to traditional static metrics such as consumer spending,in-store transactions, and general migration patterns, Unacast insights augment your analyses by:

 Once the most suitable market has been identified, the optimal site can be selected using the location's trade area as the unit of analysis.
 Unacast’s foot traffic data provides additional dimensions to this analysis by:

-We provide a selection of specific data sets in our Site Selection solution, many of which can be segmented by area: census tract, county, or state; frequency: day, week, and month; and venue: home and work.
-For a list of our complete data schema and additional details and descriptions of these data sets, download our data dictionary here.Download our Data Dictonary
+Unacast provides a selection of specific data sets in our Site Selection solution, many of which can be segmented by area: census tract, county, or state; frequency: day, week, and month; and venue: home and work.
+For a list of our complete data schema and additional details and descriptions of these data sets, check out our data dictionary here.Download our Data Dictonary

 Emerging areas and migration patterns